miyang0628/ai-remote-jobsat-multilevel/README.md

 ## License

-Code released under the MIT License (see `LICENSE`).
+Code is released under the MIT License.
 Survey data are governed by their original ODbL/DbCL terms and are not redistributed here.